 Current Lab Members

-I'm a first year graduate student focused on community ecology and coastal sustainability questions.
+I'm a third year graduate student focused on community ecology and coastal sustainability questions.
 I study seagrass ecosystems, and how the function and services of these ecosystems will be impacted by climate change and anthropogenic impacts to the coast.
 I am committed to sharing my results with resource managers, and with local schools and communities.

 Former Lab Members

 Dr. Kindinger is now working with NOAA Coral Reef Ecosystem Project!